yellowbyte/zero-footprint-opaque-predicates/README.md

 #### Settings
 The followings are settings user can change:
-* `metadata_dir`: path to directory where metadata will be stored.
+* `--metadatadir <path>`: path to directory where metadata will be stored.
 Default to /tmp
-* `delete_metadata`: set to either True or False.
-Decides whether to delete the metadata folder.
+* `--delmetadata` or `--no-delmetadata`: decides whether to delete the metadata folder.
 Default to True
-* `value_set_limit`: the max value set length to consider.
+* `--limits <value>`: the max value set length to consider.
 Too small may lead to few synthesized opaque predicates.
 Too large may lead to crash.
 Default to 100000000

-For how to set them, check out the help menu: `python3.10 src/insert_ops.py -h`